-- 1. Pursuant to California Government Code Section 65913.4, a ministerial review of a Streamlined Infill Project for a development that satisfies all of the objective planning standards of Government Code Section 65913.4(a) and is therefore subject to the streamlined, ministerial approval process provided by Government Code Section 65913.4(b) and (c). - 2.
-Pursuant to Government Code Section 65913.4 and Public Resources Code Section 21080(b)(1), determine based on the whole of the record, that the Streamlined Infill Project is Statutorily Exempt from the California Environmental Quality Act ("CEQA") as a ministerial project. - 3.
-Pursuant to LAMC Section 12.24 U.26, a ministerial review of a Conditional Use for a 58 percent increase in density over the project site, for 54 dwelling units in lieu of the otherwise permitted base density of 34 dwelling units.
+- PROPOSED PROJECT: The project is the construction of a 4-story, 43-foot and 11⁄2-inch tall affordable housing project with 64 dwelling units (including 15 Very Low Income, 48 Low Income, and one market-rate manager's unit) with on-site supportive services.
+The project will have a total floor area of 55,179 square feet and Floor Area Ratio ("FAR") of 2.7:1.
+No parking spaces are proposed.
+The project will provide 51 long-term and 5 short-term bicycle parking spaces.
+The existing two (2) one-story buildings and accessory structures will be demolished.
+The project qualifies as a Streamlined Infill Project ("SIP") pursuant to Senate Bill ("SB") 35 and California Government Code Section 65913.4. - ACTION: 1.
+Pursuant to California Government Code Section 65913.4, a ministerial review of a Streamlined Infill Project for a development that satisfies all of the objective planning standards of Government Code Section 65913.4(a) and is therefore subject to the streamlined, ministerial approval process provided by Government Code Section 65913.4(b) and (c). - Pursuant to Government Code Section 65913.4 and Public Resources Code Section 21080(b)(1), determine based on the whole of the record, that the Streamlined Infill Project is Statutorily Exempt from the California Environmental Quality Act ("CEQA") as a ministerial project. - 3.
+Pursuant to Los Angeles Municipal Code ("LAMC") Section 12.22 A.25(g)(3), a ministerial review of a Density Bonus Compliance Review, for a project totaling 64 dwelling units, including 15 dwelling units for Very Low Income household occupancy and 48 dwelling units for Low Income household occupancy for a period of 55 years, with the following three (3) Off-Menu Incentives:

-- 4. Pursuant to Los Angeles Municipal Code ("LAMC") Section 12.22 A.25(g)(3), a ministerial review of a Density Bonus Compliance Review, for a project totaling 54 dwelling units, including 7 dwelling units for Very Low Income household occupancy and 46 dwelling units for Low Income household occupancy for a period of 55 years, with the following three (3) On- and Off-Menu Incentives: - a.
-A 2.38:1 FAR in lieu of the otherwise permitted 2.0:1 FAR by the C4-2D-O-CPIO Zone and West Adams Baldwin Hills Leimert Community Plan Implementation Overlay ("CPIO") Section III-2.B.2(b); - b.
-A building height of 66 feet and 5 stories, in lieu of the 55 feet otherwise permitted by the C4-2D-O-CPIO Zone and CPIO Section III-2.A.1; - c.
-To waive transitional height requirements of the CPIO Section III-2.A.2. - 5.
-Pursuant to LAMC Section 12.22 A.25(g)(3), a ministerial review of the following five (5) Waivers of Development Standards: - a.
-A 5-foot rear yard in lieu of the minimum 17 foot rear yard otherwise required for a 5-story building in the C4-2D-O-CPIO Zone; - b.
-A 5-foot westerly side yard in lieu of the minimum 8 foot side yard otherwise required for a 5-story building in the C4-2D-O-CPIO Zone; - c.
-A 21-foot easterly side yard to accommodate a transformer, in lieu of the maximum 2 foot side yard otherwise permitted for a corner lot by the CPIO Section III-2.D.1(a); - d.
-A 25 percent reduction in required open space for 4,069 square feet of open space in lieu of 5,425 square feet otherwise required by LAMC Section 12.21 G; and - e.
-A waiver of loading space requirements of LAMC Section 12.21 C.6.
+- a.
+An 80 percent increase in Floor Area Ratio ("FAR") to 2.7:1 in lieu of the otherwise permitted 1.5:1 FAR by the C2-1VL-CPIO Zone and West Adams Baldwin Hills Leimert Community Plan Implementation Overlay ("CPIO") Section III-2.B.2; - b.
+To waive transitional height requirements of the CPIO Section III-2.A.2; and - c.
+A 40 percent reduction in required open space to 4,185 square feet of open space in lieu of 6,975 square feet otherwise required by LAMC Section 12.21 G. - 4.
+Pursuant to LAMC Section 12.22 A.25(g)(3), a ministerial review of the following three (3) Waivers of Development Standards: - a.
+A 5-foot northerly side yard setback in lieu of the minimum 7 feet otherwise required for a 4-story building in the C2-1VL-CPIO Zone; - b.
+A 5-foot southerly side yard setback in lieu of the minimum 7 feet otherwise required for a 4-story building in the C2-1VL-CPIO Zone; and - c.
+A 5-foot rear yard setback in lieu of the minimum 16 feet otherwise required for a 4-story building in the C2-1VL-CPIO Zone. - 5.
+Pursuant to LAMC Section 12.24 U.26, a ministerial review of a Conditional Use for a 142.5 percent increase in density over the project site, for 64 dwelling units in lieu of the otherwise permitted base density of 26 dwelling units.